bird-house/birdhouse-docs/docs/source/framework.rst

     :depth: 2

 Birdhouse is organized in separate stand-alone software components.
-The stand-alone components are named after birds, which gives the entire project its name birdhouse.
-Due to the nature of Web processing services the components can be categorized into :ref:`client_components` as tools for the user and :ref:`server_components` to build the architecture of server side back-ends.
+Most components are named after birds, which gives the  project its name birdhouse.
+The components can be categorized into :ref:`client_components`, i.e. tools for end-users, and :ref:`server_components`, i.e. back-end elements of the architecture.

 .. _framework_structure: